Romans 14:1

 For if we might live for the Lord, we shall live.
 If we might die for the Lord, then we die.
 Therefore, if we might live or if we might die, we are the Lord’s.

-Paraphrase: Yes, from the day we’re born to the day we die, all of us act with a sincere desire to exult the Name of Christ.
-Some do it differently than others, but all are still aiming at the same thing, the greater glory of God.
+Paraphrase: Yes, from the day we’re born to the day we die, all of us act with a sincere desire to exult the Name of our Savior who purchased us and who owns us.
+Some do it differently than others, but all are still aiming at the same thing, the greater glory of God, both in our living and in our dying.
 Both are accepted by God, and both should be accepted by us.

 Comments: